 Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 Di and I were married on 2/22/20.
 Finally!
 We had also planned a two-week honeymoon in Italy and Sicily.
-Simultaneously, the corona virus, which began in China had made its way to Italy.
+Simultaneously, the corona virus, which began in China, had made its way to Italy.
 We had a choice to make.
-I, a nurse, and Di, a microbiologist, we both knew the pros and cons of cancelling the trip or going forward.
+Both, Di, a laboratory scientist, and I, a nurse, both knew the pros and cons of cancelling the trip or going forward.